 Note: Assuming these timings for 1-inch of the thickness (in the thickest part).
 You might add 4 to 6 minutes per extra 1/2-inch of thickness.

 As you can see, the greater the temperature, the shorter the time.
 But if you are still not sure what temperature is good for you, consider whether you prefer a juicy salmon fillet or a fillet with a crispy and crunchy exterior.

-If you cook salmon at 350 to 375 degrees, it will be medium-rare and succulent.
+If you bake salmon at 375 degrees for the right timespan, it will be medium-rare and succulent.
+Baking at 350 degrees will also yield the same result.
 For a crispy one, preheat the oven to 425 to 450 degrees.
 It is all up to you.

 For Baking Salmon With Foil In The Oven

 For more information, baking salmon fillet with foil can take from 8 to 12 minutes at 350 F degrees.
 For a whole big fish, it will be around 40 to 50 minutes.

 But if you are still confused about the timing for baking a whole fish with foil, try to estimate 15 minutes for 1 pound.
 If they are not cooked enough, add an additional 15 minutes.
 Then, look for indications that the salmon is properly cooked, such as checking its internal temperature.

 Let’s make your stomach happy with the moist baked salmon fillet in foil with this simple cooking guidance.